rubrikinc/terraform-provider-polaris/docs/resources/aws_account.md

 - `outpost_account_id` (String) AWS account ID of the outpost account.
 - `permission_groups` (Set of String) Permission groups to assign to the Data Scanning feature.
 Possible values are `BASIC`.
-- `regions` (Set of String) Regions to enable the Outpost feature in.

 Optional: